 Researching and developing new materials and educational techniques for affordable, sustainable buildings and homes.

-Peter Kolshorn is the Vice President of Biotecture Planet Earth, who was trained in architecture school at the University of Cincinnati and has been building and designing earthships and sustainable buildings throughout the past 30 years in Taos, NM.
+Peter was trained in architecture school at the University of Cincinnati and has been building and designing earthships and sustainable buildings throughout the past 30 years in Taos, NM.
 He is one of the founders of Taos Mesa Brewing.

-Through her work as a health care provider, Judy has seen work in the Emergency Room, a rural clinic, working for the Army in Germany, working for Peace Corps in Uzbekistan and for the Department of State in Madagascar, Kenya, Japan, Afghanistan, Belgium, Libya, Wash, DC, and Nicaragua.
-Judy has lived in an Earthship for 4 years and hosts a weekly craft group for community members.
+My work as a health care provider has seen work in the Emergency Room, a rural clinic, working for the Army in Germany, working for Peace Corps in Uzbekistan and for the Department of State in Madagascar, Kenya, Japan, Afghanistan, Belgium, Libya, Wash, DC, and Nicaragua.
+I was in charge of budget, supervision of staff, and community building.
+I have lived in an Earthship for 4 years and host a weekly craft group for community members.